The Location: Kochi: Compelling Business Destination

-Kochi is a major port city on the west coast of India by the Arabian Sea and is part of the district of Ernakulam of the southern state of Kerala.
-Kochi, also known as the commercial capital of the state is a cosmopolitan city with the largest urban agglomeration in Kerala.
+Kochi is a major port city on the south- west coast of India by the Arabian Sea and is part of the district of Ernakulam of the southern state of Kerala.
+Kochi, the commercial capital of the state is a cosmopolitan city with the largest urban agglomeration in Kerala.
 Kochi city is also a part of Greater Cochin region and is classified as a B-1 grade city by the Government of India, making it the highest graded city in the state.
 Home to 2.12 million people, the city is well equipped with social infrastructure coupled with road, metro rail (first tier 2 city in India operating a Metro railway system) and water transport systems.
 Kochi offers the right decision drivers to set up and operate businesses in a cost effective manner.

 Kochi hosts India’s only private sector International airport, Shipyard, Hindustan Machine Tools (HMT), a number of medium and small sized industrial units and power plants at Bramhapuram and Edayar.